Helicoverpa armigera

-Helicoverpa armigera is a species of Lepidoptera in the family Noctuidae.
+Helicoverpa armigera is a species of moth in the family Noctuidae.
 It is known as the cotton bollworm, corn earworm, Old World (African) bollworm, or scarce bordered straw (the lattermost in the UK, where it is a migrant).
 The larvae feed on a wide range of plants, including many important cultivated crops.
 It is a major pest in cotton and one of the most polyphagous and cosmopolitan pest species.
 It should not be confused with the similarly named larva of the related species Helicoverpa zea.

 Distribution

 This species comprises two sub-species: Helicoverpa armigera armigera is native and widespread in central and southern Europe, temperate Asia and Africa; Helicoverpa armigera conferta is native to Australia, and Oceania.
 The former sub-species has also recently been confirmed to have successfully invaded Brazil and has since spread across much of South America and reached the Caribbean.
 It is a migrant species, able to reach Scandinavia and other northern territories.